PluralKit/PluralKit/docs/1-getting-started.md

 You do not need both to set it.
 If you do not set a prefix or a suffix, it will not care what is at the start or end of the message respectively.
 For more examples [click here](#more-examples)

+For a more detailed guide on proxying have a look at the [proxying section](/guide#proxying)

 ### Reactions
 When you come across a proxied message, or you have proxied a message, there are a few handy reactions you can add to the message for some more functionality!